stormasm/dbnotes/arrow/flight/flight-notes.md

 Is this correct ?

 >> the diagram is correct
->> I made it so I could keep track of the underlying (messy) state of the world the JDBC driver always turns statements into prepared statements
+>> I made it so I could keep track of the underlying (messy) state of the world
+>> the JDBC driver always turns statements into prepared statements

 what are the other choices if its not prepared at the top ? what could it be besides prepared ?

 >> in the JDBC driver code, there are two paths for PreparedStatement vs Statement
->> but the calls to the server it makes are always as if it was trying to take the PreparedStatement path...
-I should rename it from flightsql.puml to jdbc.puml
+>> but the calls to the server it makes are always as if it was trying to take the PreparedStatement path
+>> I should rename it from flightsql.puml to jdbc.puml

 So at the top when it asks the question Prepared?
 Yes / No The other choices could be Statement or Query ?